PierreDuc/ts-method-cache/README.md

     cacheUntilRejected?: boolean

 When caching a method returning a Promise, this option will clear the relevant cache when the Promise is rejected.
 If the Promise resolves normally, the cache persists.

+    calculateCacheKeyFunction?: (target: any, args: any) => string;

+If necessary, it is possible to set your own function for creating a key for caching

 ### `MethodCacheService`